How to Draft a Statute Barred Debt Letter?

 Does the Statute of Limitations Apply in My Case?

 You should first confirm the statute of limitations that applies to your debt.
 There are different state laws governing statute of limitations and even small variations can affect the applicability date of a statute-barred debt.
-Be sure to get legal advice before sending a debt validation letter.
+Be sure to get advice before sending a debt validation letter.
 If you need help with this, DoNotPay has you covered.

 How Long Can Debt Collectors Collect Debt From Me?